SpaceTeam/STS1_COBC_SW/README.md

 }
 ```

 The path to the toolchain files depend on your setup.
-The number of jobs given in the build and test
+The number of jobs given in the
-presets must be adapted by you as well and should ideally be set to the number of threads available
+build and test presets must be adapted by you as well and should ideally be set to the
-on your CPU.
+number of threads available on your CPU.

-In general, `CMakeUserPresets.json` is the perfect place in which you can put all sorts of things
+In general, `CMakeUserPresets.json` is the perfect place in which you can put all sorts of
-that you would otherwise want to pass to the configure command in the terminal.
+things that you would otherwise want to pass to the configure command in the terminal.

-### Configure, build and test on Linux
+### Configure, build and test locally on Linux

-If you followed the above instructions, then you can configure, build and test the project on Linux
+If you followed the above instructions, then you can configure, build and test the project
-respectively with the following commands from the project root:
+on your local Linux machine respectively with the following commands from the project
+root:

 ```sh
 cmake --preset=dev-linux-x86